AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Problem Setup and Preliminaries

-\paragraph{Efficiency} We would also like to ensure that the prediction regions $\mathcal{C}_{t}$ are small and informative to downstream algorithms.
-Thus, while maintaining the coverage guarantee above, our objective is to minimize the volume of the prediction set $\mathcal{C}_{t}$.
+\textbf{Coverage:} Under distribution shift, exact finite-sample coverage at every time step is generally not attainable.
+Instead, we seek the asymptotic miscoverage rate $\alpha$, in settings where the magnitude of distribution shift decays over time.
+We define the error indicator $\err_{t}= \mathds{1}\{Y_{t}\notin \mathcal{C}_{t}(X_{t};\theta_t,q_t) \}$, and we target: \textbf{Efficiency:} We would also like to ensure that the prediction regions $\mathcal{C}_{t}$ are small and informative to downstream algorithms.
+Subject to our coverage desideratum, our objective is to minimize the volume of the prediction set $\mathcal{C}_{t}$.
 We formulate the optimization problem:

+In the online setting, the future distribution is unknown, so this problem serves as an idealized objective: AdaptNC seeks to reduce prediction-region volume while maintaining long-run coverage.